gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Renaming items cuss words will not replace the word with * or #.
 - Obtaining pufferfish and raw salmon in this version will have a different data value then in newer versions and will not stack with newer pufferfish and raw salmon items
 - The Old Stonecutter Item can be obtained with 4 cobblestone
-- Mining up Glowing OBsidian will drop it as an item.
+- Mining up Glowing Obsidian will drop it as an item.
 - Blowing up a chest with enchanted book inside it will drop enchanted books without any enchantments on it

 **0.15.2.1 alpha (Android)**